chrisguindon/chrisguindon.github.io/content/post/eca-renewal-reminder-announcement.md

 If the ECA isn't renewed within that timeframe, it will be automatically expired, and contributors will need to sign it again before making further contributions to an Eclipse project.

-### Who Will Be Notified?

-Only users with an actice Eclipse account who meet both of the following conditions will receive ECA renewal notifications:

-- They have an active ECA that is approaching expiration.
-- They are not already covered by a Member Committer and Contributor Agreement (MCCA) or an Individual Committer Agreement (ICA).

 If you have any questions or feedback about this process, please visit the [public HelpDesk issue](https://gitlab.eclipse.org/eclipsefdn/helpdesk/-/issues/6222) on GitLab.